michaelnguyen-creative/ainspect/system_design/dataflow.md

 | **Media handling**      | Captured locally, attached on sync |
 | **Portal oversight**    | Via command center (not mobile)    |

+===

+You said:
+I think it might even make more sense to split the app data to remote & local & captured versions (local = downloaded remote + captured)